Options to Avoid Car Repossession

 • Finance charges: Is the interest rate lower than the original loan?

 • Value depreciation: Cars depreciate, usually rapidly.
-Is it worth it to refinance a loan for another three to five years if the car is already, say, four or five years old?
+Is it worth refinancing a loan for another three to five years if the car is already, for example, four or five years old?

 • Will you have to make an upfront payment on the new loan?